 Diazoxide choline is being developed in the U.S. under a current IND and is designated as an Orphan Drug for the treatment of PWS.
-We announced successful completion of a scientific advice meeting with the FDA on July 5, 2017.
-On September 25, 2017, we announced receipt of advice from the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) regarding DCCR for the treatment of PWS.
-On October 12, 2017, we announced the receipt of a positive opinion from the Committee for Orphan Medicinal Products (COMP) of the EMA recommending diazoxide choline for the treatment of PWS.
+We announced completion of a meeting to discuss the proposed development of DCCR for the treatment of PWS with the FDA on July 5, 2017.
+On September 25, 2017, we announced receipt of scientific advice from the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) regarding DCCR for the treatment of PWS.
+On October 12, 2017, we announced the receipt of a positive opinion from the Committee for Orphan Medicinal Products (COMP) of the EMA recommending Orphan Designation for diazoxide choline for the treatment of PWS.
 This designation was granted by the European Commission as EU/3/17/1941.
-We announced successful completion and receipt of minutes from an End-of-Phase II meeting with the FDA and confirmed alignment on key aspects of the Phase III study design, including the primary endpoint and duration of the trial on February 20, 2018.
+We announced completion and receipt of minutes from an End-of-Phase 2 meeting with the FDA and confirmed alignment on key aspects of the Phase 13 study design, including the primary endpoint and duration of the trial on February 20, 2018.
 On July 30, 2018, we announced that DCCR was granted "Fast Track" designation for the treatment of PWS.
 Fast Track designation is intended to provide patients with serious conditions and unmet medical needs access to new drugs earlier by assisting their development and accelerating their review by the FDA.
 Fast Track designation allows additional meetings with the FDA to discuss our development plan to ensure the appropriate data are collected and encourages frequent written communication with the FDA regarding design of clinical trials and use of biomarkers.
 If certain criteria are met, DCCR may be eligible for "Accelerated Approval" and "Priority Review" and also "Rolling Review", which would allow us to submit to the FDA sections of our New Drug Application (NDA) as they are finished instead of waiting for all sections to be completed before submitting the marketing application.
+In June 2020 we announced topline results for our Phase 3 clinical development study DESTINY PWS.
+Although the trial did not meet its primary endpoin